 Chinese Pistache Trees for landscaping (Pistacia chinensis).
-The Chinese Pistache tree (non-bearing) is small to a medium-sized ornamental and of course, it is native to China.
+The Chinese Pistache tree (non-bearing) is Probably one of the hardiest trees to plant in and around the Southwest.
+It is small to a medium-sized ornamental tree and of course, it is native to China.
 A very drought tolerant hardy tree for regions where rainwater is low but still want a good hardy tree for shade or ornamental landscape.
 It is related to the nut-bearing pistachio tree but will not produce nuts.

 The male will usually produce a more reddish color but it is hard to differentiate between a male and female at most nursery stores.
 They also look somewhat gangly the first 2-3 years after planting them but they get into the 4-5 year they will start to have that canopy look.

 The perfect tree for your backyard